 A nervous system (neurologic) exam may show a loss of feeling or movement caused by pressure on the spinal cord.

 The goals of treatment are to stop the spinal cord damage from getting worse and to improve function.

-Without treatment, the disorder gets worse very slowly.
-Over time it will cause severe disability.
+Without treatment, the disorder may get worse very slowly.
+Over time, it may cause severe disability.